What are some family traditions? Look no further. This is the ultimate list of traditions--over 101 family ritual ideas to create a happy home.

 Family connection is the key to traditions.
 The tradition, whether big or small, doesn't matter so much as the feelings and connections they are creating by keeping a certain tradition.

-So now that you’re ready to start or add rituals to your family life, here are over 100 tradition ideas!
+So now that you're ready to start or add rituals to your family life, here are over 100 examples of family traditions to start with family.
+It's never too late!

 - Eat dinner as a family.